ThinkDataEd/curriculum/docs/unit4/lesson15.md

     100. What else do you notice about the models? <span style="color:grey">***Answer: It appears that combining the variables into one model is much better than any of the single-variable models.***</span>

+8. Think back to our statements from the last lesson and the beginning of this lesson:

+    100. Combining multiple variables (e.g., TV and Newspaper ads, TV and Radio ads, TV, Radio, and Newspaper ads, etc.) into one model will lead to worse predictions because the variables that make poor predictions will contaminate those that make good predictions.

+    100. Combining multiple variables (e.g., TV and Newspaper ads, TV and Radio ads, TV, Radio, and Newspaper ads, etc.) into one model will lead to better predictions because the model can use more information to make predictions.

+    Engage students in a discussion to check understanding of multiple variables in a model.

+    100. Has their statement selection changed or stayed the same?
+Why?

+    100. What evidence do they have to support their statement selection? <span style="color:grey">***Answers will vary because students can make an argument for either statement, both statements, or neither statements being true.
+There is evidence in step 7 that supports that more variables will lead to worse predictions (like TV-Radio-Newspaper) but there is also evidence that more variables lead to better predictions (like TV-Radio).***</span>

-8. Inform the students that, in the next lab, they will find out how to create the line of best fit for models that include many variables.
+9. Inform the students that, in the next lab, they will find out how to create the line of best fit for models that include many variables.

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.